philipwfowler/simple-membrane-protein-analysis/1-count-lipids.md

 	- the distance
 	- the name/path of the output file
 	- and perhaps the string used to identify the lipids (here it is "resname POPC")

+Now we are ready to move onto the [next exercise](https://github.com/philipwfowler/simple-membrane-protein-analysis/blob/master/2-protein-depth.md).